telecom-se/USE-RB/README.md

 *Christophe Gravier, Julien Subercaze.
 USE-RB : Benchmarking how reasoners work in harmony with modern hardware.
 ISWC, Kobe, Japan.
 17--21, Cot.
 2016, pp. to be defined (poster)*
 <hr />

-* Oone can get some side information from our VLDB 2016 paper on our reasoner [Inferray](https://github.com/jsubercaze/inferray) which contains to information on datasets, vanilla reasoners, and additional comments on how a reasoner work in harmony with the hardware :
+One can get some side information from our VLDB 2016 paper on our reasoner [Inferray](https://github.com/jsubercaze/inferray) which contains to information on datasets, vanilla reasoners, and additional comments on how a reasoner work in harmony with the hardware :

 <hr />
 *Julien Subercaze, Christophe Gravier, Jules Chevalier, Frederique Laforest.
 Inferray: fast in-memory RDF inference.
 PVLDB, Sep 2016, New Delhi, India.
 9, 2016, PVLDB, pp. 468--480*
 <hr />